Will Benson Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 25th in MLB with a collective eight strikeouts per nine innings.
+- The eight strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in the league.

-- The Brewers have a 4.08 team ERA that ranks 12th among all league pitching staffs.
+- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.15).

-- The right-hander's last appearance was on Sunday against the San Francisco Giants, when he tossed six innings, surrendering four earned runs while giving up five hits.
+- In his most recent appearance on Tuesday against the Toronto Blue Jays, the righty threw 4 1/3 innings, allowing six earned runs while surrendering 11 hits.

-- In nine games this season, the 32-year-old has an ERA of 4.89, with 7.4 strikeouts per nine innings.
-Opponents are batting .234 against him.
+- The 30-year-old has amassed an ERA of 4.07, with 6.3 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .314 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.